-- Close the seawater intake seacock when leaving your boat unattended for any length of time. - If the seacock is left open, a hose failure could flood the bilge, swamp the batteries and the engine, and even sink your boat. - Before using this system, read the marine head's operation and maintenance manual. - Look at the side of the holding tank to check the content level. - The dockside pump-out deck fitting is marked WASTE. - Empty the holding tank at every opportunity.
+- Close the seawater intake seacock when leaving your boat unattended. - If the seacock is left open, a hose failure could flood the bilge, swamp the batteries and the engine, and even sink your boat. - Before using this system, read the marine head's operation and maintenance manual. - Look at the side of the holding tank to check the content level. - The dockside pump-out deck fitting is marked WASTE. - Empty the holding tank at every opportunity.